p3r7/blog/_posts/2020-07-07-emacs-remote-shell-interpreter-conf.md

 This configuration only gets applied to the `friendly-shell*` family of commands.

+The syntax of the configuration is heavily inspired by [this original idea](https://github.com/riscy/shx-for-emacs/issues/16#issuecomment-586771357) from [@riscy](https://github.com/riscy).

 If you want to use those commands with the native connection-local vars implementation instead, put this in your init:

 ```emacs-lisp